 1080 Amphitheater Road, Louisville, KY 40214

 There is nothing that compares to the elaborate craftsmanship of the jack-o-lanterns at the Louisville Jack-o-Lantern Spectacular.
-Visitors will be amazed by the 5000+ pumpkins, including 100 jack-o-lanterns that are intricately carved by local artists along the ⅓-mile trail.
-Iroquois Park, a forested park outside of downtown Louisville, serves as the perfect backdrop for this art gallery of pumpkins in the woods, creating an added spooky aesthetic that only enhances the experience of your walk through the trail.
+From October 3-31, visitors will be amazed by the 5000+ pumpkins, including 100 jack-o-lanterns that are intricately carved by local artists along the ⅓-mile trail.
+Iroquois Park serves as the perfect backdrop for this art gallery of pumpkins in the woods, creating an added spooky aesthetic that only enhances the experience of your walk through the trail.

 The trail does include a grade with a steep slope and is comprised of compacted limestone so be mindful if you need to bring a stroller or wheelchair.
 Note that on weekends you should expect longer lines at the entrance to the trail.
 Once you enter, follow the path at your own pace.
-Refreshments are offered by various vendors prior to entering the trail and restrooms are located near the amphitheater.
+Various vendors offer refreshments before entering the trail and restrooms are located near the amphitheater.
 It is recommended you purchase tickets prior because the event does sell out and there is timed entry.

 Pumpkins at Kentucky Kingdom